CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 “Eco Purge” Vehicle Developed to Lower Gas Pressure in Medium-Pressure Gas Holders

 Osaka Gas introduced its first “Eco Purge” vehicle in 2004.
 The vehicle is designed to return town gas remaining in medium-pressure gas holders or medium-pressure pipes through a medium-pressure pipe network when the gas pressure is reduced from medium pressure to low pressure, by sucking out the gas and compressing it using a gas engine-driven compressor.
 The fourth model, developed and introduced in 2013, incorporates improved noise reduction.
 In 2016, we developed and introduced a small noise-reduction vehicle that can be used even on narrow roadways.

 Before the “Eco Purge” was developed, gas pressure was reduced by burning the remaining gas in a gas holder or pipe using a burner.
 The environmentally friendly “Eco Purge” was developed to reduce the load on the environment.
-At present, four “Eco Purge” vehicles are in use, contributing to an annual cut of about 300,000 m³ in unnecessary gas consumption and an annual reduction of about 5,000 tons of CO2 emissions.
+At present, six “Eco Purge” vehicles are in use, contributing to an annual cut of about 300,000 m³ in unnecessary gas consumption and an annual reduction of about 5,000 tons of CO2 emissions.

 Principle of Decompression